phrankerco/CallerIDCheck/README.md

 Use the scripts

-1. Modify both lists with the numbers you need to check and call 1a. callerids.list
+1. Modify both lists with the numbers you need to check and call

-(list of outbound called IDs the calls will come from) 1b. testphones.list
+a. callerids.list -- list of outbound called IDs the calls will come from

-(list of phone numbers to call using the oubound caller IDs from the above list for each call)
+b. testphones.list -- list of phone numbers to call using the oubound caller IDs from the above list for each call
 2. ./autocalleridcheck

 or

-1. ./singlelinecheck 303-303-3031 720-720-7201
+1. ./singlelinecheck [CallerID.to.Check] [Test.Line.to.Call]

-(call 720-720-7201 using the outbound caller ID of 303-303-3031)